 | Robustness | How the model behaves on dirty inputs: typos, casing variation, abbreviations, back-translation, rushed documentation.
 In clinical settings, this is not an edge case.
 It is the default condition. | Passing a benchmark on clean data tells you nothing about what happens on a real ward. | If your model was evaluated on structured, curated data but deployed into a clinical environment, you do not yet know its real performance.
 Three weeks into production is not when you want to find out.
 By then, the model is live, the vendor contract is signed, and the incident is already in the log. |

 | Bias | Whether the model responds differently based on a patient’s name, origin, ethnicity, or gender.
-LangTest runs swap testing across more than 20 demographic dimensions, replacing names, pronouns, and cultural signals, and measuring whether outputs shift. | If the model treats a patient differently because of their name, that is not a fairness problem.
-It is a legal exposure. | ACA Section 1557 is already in force in the US.
-If a patient or advocacy group challenges a clinical AI decision on discrimination grounds and you cannot produce documented bias testing, the absence of that documentation is itself the problem. |
+LangTest runs swap testing across more than 20 demographic dimensions, replacing names, pronouns, and cultural signals, and measuring whether outputs shift. | A model that responds differently to identical inputs because of a patient’s name creates both fairness and legal exposure. | ACA Section 1557 is already in force in the US.
+If a patient or advocacy group challenges a clinical AI decision on discrimination grounds and you can’t produce documented bias testing, the absence of that documentation is itself the problem. |

 | Fairness | Whether the model performs equally across demographic groups at the aggregate level.
-Fairness testing measures group-level performance parity, so accuracy numbers cannot mask systematic underperformance for specific populations. | A model can be 89% accurate overall and still be significantly less accurate for the patients who need it most. | Aggregate accuracy is the number most teams report to leadership and to auditors.
-It is also the number most likely to conceal the specific failure that creates liability.
-An 89% overall accuracy score can mask a 71% accuracy rate for a specific demographic group.
-That is the number that ends up in a lawsuit. |
+Fairness testing measures group-level performance parity, so accuracy numbers can’t mask systematic underperformance for specific populations. | A model can be 89% accurate overall and still be significantly less accurate for the patients who need it most. | Aggregate accuracy is the number most teams report to leadership and to auditors.
+It’s also the number most likely to conceal the specific failure that creates liability.
+An 89% overall accuracy score can mask a 71% accuracy rate for a specific demographic group. |

 | Representation | The demographic composition of the training data.
 Representation testing surfaces dataset imbalances that may not yet have produced measurable bias in outputs, but will. | The bias you cannot see yet is already in the training data.
-Representation testing finds it before it surfaces in production. | Most vendor-supplied models do not come with demographic breakdowns of training data.
-If you deploy without testing representation, you are accepting undisclosed risk.
-Regulators increasingly expect you to know what is in the data your models were trained on.
+Representation testing finds it before it surfaces in production. | Many vendor-supplied models don’t include demographic breakdowns of training data.
+Deploying without representation testing means accepting undisclosed risk.
 Under the EU AI Act, demonstrating training data governance is part of the documentation requirement for high-risk systems. |

-| Data Leakage | Whether sensitive terms, patient identifiers, or protected health information are appearing in model outputs where they should not.
-In healthcare, data leakage is not a quality problem.
-It is a direct HIPAA exposure. | If you have not tested for leakage, you do not know whether your model is already violating HIPAA. | HIPAA has no grace period for AI.
-A model that surfaces patient identifiers in outputs, even intermittently, creates a reportable breach.
-Leakage testing is not a nice-to-have.
-It is the minimum due diligence before any clinical deployment. |
+| Data Leakage | Whether sensitive terms, patient identifiers, or protected health information are appearing in model outputs where they shouldn’t.
+In healthcare, data leakage is a direct patient privacy risk and a HIPAA concern. | Without leakage testing, you have no visibility into whether PHI is appearing in your model’s outputs. | Under HIPAA, organizations are responsible for preventing PHI from surfacing in AI model outputs.
+A model that surfaces patient identifiers intermittently may create reportable breach exposure.
+Leakage testing is standard due diligence before any clinical deployment. |

-| Accuracy | How accurately the model identifies, classifies, or generates clinically relevant information in real-world tasks.
-This includes entity recognition, classification, and contextual understanding.
+| Accuracy | How accurately the model identifies, classifies, or generates clinically relevant information in real-world tasks, including entity recognition, classification, and contextual understanding.
 Accuracy must be evaluated beyond clean benchmarks, at the level of clinical correctness and decision impact. | A model can achieve high overall accuracy and still make critical errors in specific cases.
 In healthcare, a single incorrect entity, diagnosis, or recommendation is a patient safety risk. | Aggregate accuracy is the number most often reported to leadership and regulators.
-However, it rarely reflects real-world risk.
-A model that performs well on benchmarks but fails on clinically relevant edge cases exposes organisations to safety incidents, regulatory scrutiny, and legal liability.
+A model that performs well on benchmarks but fails on clinically relevant edge cases exposes organizations to safety incidents, regulatory scrutiny, and legal liability.
 Accuracy must be validated in context before deployment, not assumed from benchmark results. |

 LangTest provides over 100 predefined test types that can be applied immediately across common NLP tasks.
-Teams can run standardised evaluation suites, compare model versions and configurations, test across multiple LLM endpoints, and integrate evaluation directly into development workflows.
+Teams can run standardized evaluation suites, compare model versions and configurations, test across multiple LLM endpoints, and integrate evaluation directly into development workflows.

 AMEGA: 135 questions across 20 diagnostic scenarios spanning 13 medical specialties, peer-reviewed in npj Digital Medicine.
 Tests whether a model follows clinical guidelines, not just whether it produces plausible text.

 MedFuzz: adversarial fuzz testing for clinical settings, originally developed at Microsoft Research.
 GPT-4’s accuracy dropped from 87% to 62% under MedFuzz attacks.
 That 25-point gap is the distance between benchmark performance and real-world clinical performance.
-Most teams never measure it.

 ACI-Bench, MTS-Dialog, MentalChat16K: clinical note generation, doctor-patient dialogue, and mental health conversational AI evaluation.